coderefinery/testing/content/motivation.md

 ## Tests help preserving expected functionality

 - As projects grow, it becomes easier to break things without noticing immediately
+- Software defects can be caused by both human errors and non-controllable events (i.e. environmental conditions)
 - Testing helps **detecting new errors early**
 - Interpreted dynamically typed imperative languages often need to be tested
 - So do compiled languages but the compiler catches at least some errors